-Lendio is not actually a lender; rather it is an online loan marketplace you can use to search and apply for business loans of all types, including short-term loans, medium-term loans, lines of credit, merchant cash advances, and others.
+Lendio is not actually a lender; it’s an online loan marketplace you can use to search and apply for business loans of all types, including short and medium-term loans, lines of credit, merchant cash advances, and others.
 Lendio has a vast lender network that includes lenders that accept applicants with bad credit (with a score as low as 550).

-Lendio’s free service lets you prequalify for and compare multiple loan offers so you can select the best one.
-This saves you time and also ensures that you secure a fairly priced loan, even if you have bad credit.
+Lendio’s free service lets you prequalify for and compare multiple loan offers so that you can select the best one.
+This saves you time and also ensures that you secure a fairly-priced loan, even if you have bad credit.

 Lendio Borrower Requirements

-Lendio’s borrower requirements vary depending on which loan you apply to.
+Depending on which loan you apply to, Lendio’s borrower requirements vary.
 However, they recommend that you at least meet the following minimum requirements: